-While you’ll receive chapter 33 benefits, the truth is that university is expensive.
+While you’ll receive Chapter 33 benefits, the truth is that the university is expensive.
 CLEP is a series of examinations set to determine any college-level knowledge you may have garnered during your military experience.

 There are several exams (some subjective, others general) worth up to six credits.
 Even though these exams come at a cost, it is a fraction of the cost of fees and tuition; so it can be an efficient and affordable way to earn credit for skills you picked and skip some general introduction courses.